meettyj/Tobacco-on-Twitter/bkResearchCluster/RESULT.md

 - 09: 25094

 ## juliana_allSF_2018_XX.json:
-All SF tweets in different month:
+All tweets in SF in different month:
 - 01: 278884
 - 02: 259869
 - 03: 304292